remarkablemark/remarkablemark.github.io/_posts/2025/2025-02-23-run-ollama-large-language-models-on-github-actions.md

 {% endraw %}

-See [ollama-github-action-demo](https://github.com/ai-action/ollama-github-action-demo) for more details.
+See the [example](https://github.com/ai-action/ollama-github-action-demo/pull/1) for more details.